Different Types of Generative AI: Models, Tools, and Real-World Applications

 Ethical Considerations and Challenges

-Generative AI is dazzling, but it’s not all sunshine and hyper-realistic selfies.
+While types of generative AI offer immense potential, they also raise important ethical questions.
 With great power comes a few serious headaches.
 As these tools grow more powerful, so do the ethical questions surrounding them.

 Here’s what you need to watch out for in the rapidly evolving world of generative AI services